 In the history of Europe, the medieval era also known as the middle ages lasted from the 5th to 15th century.
-It commenced with the fall of the Western Roman Empire and finally ended with the beginning of the Renaissance period.
+It commenced with the fall of the Western Roman Empire and ended with the beginning of the Renaissance period.

 The medieval ages were considered to be one of the most transformative and unstable periods in history.
 During this period, there was a lack of cultural and scientific development and feudalism was the presiding political system.